tfoldi/tableau_ldap_sync/README.md

-Tableau LDAP GRoup synchronizer for Tableau Server 8.x
+Tableau LDAP Group synchronizer for Tableau Server 8.x
 =================

 This application is no longer supported as it was completely rewritten using Tableau 9's REST API.

-New link is:
+The new project's availability is: https://github.com/starschema/tabsync